Navigating the Deep: End-to-End Extraction on Deep Neural Networks: Conclusion

 \section{Conclusion}

-In this work, we carried out an in-depth analysis of the approach introduced in~\cite{C:CarJagMir20} for extracting the weights of neural networks, which has since been reused in several follow-up works.
-We identified critical limitations that prevented this method from successfully recovering the weights of layers beyond the third.
-Most importantly, we proposed algorithmic improvements for each of these challenges, permitting, for the first time, the extraction of over 99\% of the weights of 8 hidden layers networks when each layer is attacked independently.
-For a $3072-8^{(8)}-1$ network, our extracted network's outputs are within 5\% of the target network's for more than 91\% of possible inputs.

-Our results establish a new benchmark for signature extraction and open the way to practical attacks on deeper architectures.
+In this work, we carried out an in-depth analysis of the extraction approach introduced in~\cite{C:CarJagMir20}, reused in several follow-up works~\cite{EC:CCHRSS24,cryptoeprint:2024/1580,Hannah}, and identified critical limitations that prevented recovering weights beyond the third hidden layer.
+We then proposed improvements to the sign-recovery process by cleverly combining two methods introduced from Canales-Martínez et al.~\cite{EC:CCHRSS24}.
+Finally, we introduced several techniques that together improve the numerical precision of the extracted signature.
+Taken as a whole, these advances permit, for the first time, polynomial end-to-end extraction of neural networks of significant depth and open the way to practical attacks on larger architectures.

-\textbf{Limitations}.
-Going significantly deeper than eight hidden layers is still a challenge, as are floating-point imprecisions in the context of an end-to-end attack.
-Addressing these limitations, along with a more thorough investigation of how changes in the architecture affect extraction quality, are promising future areas of research.